Long-term Residence Permit of a Resident of Another EU Member State

 Upon request provide also:

-Upon application you must pay an administrative fee 2,500 CZK in the form of stamps.
+Upon application you must pay an administrative fee of CZK 2,500 in the form of stamps.

 If you want your application to be processed as soon as possible, you have to provide all the necessary documents already when submitting the application.
 If your application is incomplete, the Ministry of the Interior can suspend the administrative proceedings, which may lead to prolonging the application processing time (for more information please see the section additions to the application).